 Marine survival of wild coho from Big Beef Creek, which enters the westside of Hood Canal from the Kitsap Peninsula, was used to represent the Hood Canal management unit.
-Marine survival of wild coho in Big Beef Creek (Hood Canal Management Unit) has averaged (geometric mean) 11.8% (range 2% to 32%) between ocean entry year 1977 and 2017 with a declining trend over this time period (Figure 22).
+Marine survival of wild coho in Big Beef Creek (Hood Canal Management Unit) has averaged (geometric mean) 12.1% (range 2% to 32%) between ocean entry year 1977 and 2017 with a declining trend over this time period (Figure 22).
+A 2018 marine survival estimate was not available.

-The model used for forecasting included two variables - NPGO index in May to September of ocean entry and sea surface salinity at the Race Rocks light house in April to June of ocean entry (Table 10).
+The model used for forecasting included two variables - NPGO index in May to September of ocean entry and sea surface salinity measured at the Race Rocks lighthouse in the Strait of Juan de Fuca in April to June of ocean entry (Table 10).
 Higher survival was associated with higher NPGO index values and higher salinity.
 The regression model was evaluated with and without 2003, which was identified as an outlier in the individual regressions.
-The regression model was also evaluated with and without jack survival as a third variable.
-The multiple regression model fit the data better without the inclusion of 2003 ocean entry year and without the inclusion of jack survival as a variable (Table 10).
+Jack survival was identified as a predictor of marine survival, but data on jack survival in 2019 was not available for inclusion in the 2020 forecast.
+The multiple regression model fit the data better without the inclusion of 2003 ocean entry year (Table 10).
 As a result, the model selected for forecasting included NPGO index (May to September) and sea surface salinity at Race Rocks (April to June), excluding data from the 2003 ocean entry year.

-The selected multiple regression model predicted a 3.9% (1.1% to 9.5%, 90% C.I.) marine survival for the 2019 return year (2018 ocean entry year).
-For the purpose of comparison, the regression model including the 2003 ocean year predicted a marine survival of 4.1% and that including jack survival predicted a marine survival of 4.0%.
-Based on these results, a 3.9% marine survival was applied to the entire Hood Canal management unit (Table 1).
+The selected multiple regression model predicted a 5.0% (1.9% to 10.2%, 90% C.I.) marine survival for the 2020 return year (2019 ocean entry year).
+For the purpose of comparison, the regression model including the 2003 ocean year predicted a marine survival of 5.3%.
+Based on these results, a 5.0% marine survival was applied to the entire Hood Canal management unit (Table 1).

 Table 10.
 Model evaluation statistics for multiple regression model used to predict marine survival (MS) of wild coho salmon from Big Beef Creek.
-Model was developed and evaluated for 1998-2017 ocean entry year (OEY).
-Variables include NPGO.MS (NPGO index May to September of ocean entry), RR.SSS (sea surface salinity at Race Rocks light house in the strait of Juan de Fuca, April to June of ocean entry), and Jacks (marine survival of Big Beef Creek coho from smolt to age-2).
-Model evaluation statistics are shown for the regression model with and without the 2003 ocean entry year which was an outlier in most of the individual regressions.
-Model used for the 2018 forecast is in blue text.
+Model was developed and evaluated for 1998-2019 ocean entry years (OEY).
+Variables include NPGO.MS (NPGO index May to September of ocean entry) and RR.SSS (sea surface salinity at Race Rocks lighthouse in the Strait of Juan de Fuca, April to June of ocean entry).
+Model evaluation statistics are shown for the regression model with and without the 2003 ocean entry year, which was an outlier in most of the individual regressions.
+Model used for 2020 forecast is in blue text.

-Model MRE MAE RMSE MPE MAPE Forecasted Marine Survival (2018 OEY) MS ~ NPGO.MS + RR.SSS [without 2003] -0.0008 0.0348 0.0395 -29.99% 58.83% 0.039 MS ~ NPGO.MS + RR.SSS [includes all years] -0.0006 0.0393 0.0495 -37.13% 63.94% 0.041 MS ~ NPGO.MS + RR.SSS + Jacks 0.0000 0.0356 0.0477 -30.90% 57.15% 0.040
+Model MRE MAE RMSE MPE MAPE Forecasted Marine Survival (2019 OEY) MS ~ NPGO.MS + RR.SSS [without 2003] -0.0014 0.0333 0.0378 -22.6% 49.0% 0.0498 MS ~ NPGO.MS + RR.SSS [includes all years] -0.0012 0.0377 0.0479 -29.2% 53.6% 0.0525